emqx/eip/active/0021-transfer-files-over-mqtt.md

 * Upload AI/ML models
 * Firmware upgrades

+Even though devices could already send binary data in MQTT packets, it is not trivial to guarantee reliable file transfer without clear expectations from client and server side.

 ## Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://www.rfc-editor.org/bcp/bcp14) [[RFC2119](https://www.rfc-editor.org/rfc/rfc2119)] [[RFC8174](https://www.rfc-editor.org/rfc/rfc8174)] when, and only when, they appear in all capitals, as shown here.

-The following terms are used as described in [MQTT Version 5.0 Specification](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc39010030):
+The following terms are used as described in [MQTT Version 5.0 Specification](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html):
 * Application Message
 * Server
 * Client
+* Topic
 * Topic Name
 * Topic Filter
 * MQTT Control Packet